Guides/Manage your account/Account security/Verify your account ownership

 Transaction ID

-A transaction ID is a unique alphanumeric code generated for your payment.
-If you bought an upgrade on the site with a credit card, PayPal, or another method, you can retrieve a transaction ID from your bank or PayPal statements, or find a past WordPress.com receipt sent to your email address.
+A transaction ID is a unique alphanumeric code generated for a payment you made.
+If you bought an upgrade on WordPress.com with a credit card, PayPal, or another method, you can use this transaction ID as proof that you are the owner of the account you’re trying to access.

 Once you have the transaction ID, follow these steps: